-I used to make this for bake sales in my front yard, as gifts, and whatever.
+I used to make this gourmet popcorn for bake sales in my front yard, as gifts, and whatever.
+It was so much fun to make, and made the perfect gift as a little thank you or for small occasions.

-Pineapple, lime, and grape (separate, or together!) were always my favourites, as a kid... though pineapple Jello can be more difficult to find, these days.
+Lime Jello, Island Pineapple Jello, Grape Jello and Peach Jello (separate, or together!) were always my favourite flavours for Jello Popcorn, as a kid... though pineapple Jello can be more difficult to find in Canada, these days.

-Anyway, given the long history with this recipe, I guess it was only appropriate that glazed popcorn was also the first recipe I posted on this blog, way back in September 2008!
+Anyway, given the long history with this recipe, I guess it was only appropriate that this flavored popcorn was also the first recipe I posted on this blog, way back in September 2008!

 Game Day Popcorn

-While a single batch of this popcorn is a ton of fun - and super tasty - on its own, doubling the batch while using 2 different colors?
+While a single batch of this popcorn candy is a ton of fun - and super tasty - on its own, doubling the batch of yummy treats while using 2 different colors?

 Awesome - and a fun way to bring your favourite team's colours into your menu, this football season.

-This would make a great snack food for any Grey Cup party or Super Bowl party - just customize your colours/flavours specific to your team / party theme.
+This would make a great snack food for any Grey Cup party or Super Bowl party - just customize your colours/flavours specific to your team.

-Between the flavors / colors of Jello available, & the huge variety of gel food colors available, you can totally customize the flavors and colors to match any sports team out there.
+Between the flavors / colors of Jello available, & the huge variety of gel food colors available, you can totally customize the flavors and colors of this sweet treat to match any sports team out there.

 Special Occasion Themed Popcorn

-Consider using your wedding colors for bridal shower favors ... or light colors for baby showers!
+Consider using your wedding colors for bridal shower favors, or as part of a sweets buffet at your wedding!

 How to Make Different Colours of Popcorn